alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-12-23-hadith-on-prophet-placing-palm-leave-on-grave.md

 ---
+hijri: Jumada Al-Awwal 8, 1442
+lang: en
 layout: post
-publisher: alsalafiyyah@icloud.com
-title: "Hadith about the Prophet putting a palm leave on the graves"
-hijri: "Jumada Al-Awwal 8, 1442"
-source: "Fatawa Al-Lajnah Al-Da'imah no. 1333, Question 3"
-lang: en
-locale: en
-category: [hadiths,fatwas]
-note: true
+mass_edited: true
-summary: "This was not a regular practice of the Prophet, but was only done twice or thrice according to the number of incidents.
-The Prophet's Sahabah, being the earnest of men to follow the Prophet's line of conduct and to benefit their fellow Muslims, are not known to have performed this practice."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah ibn Mani'
     url: /biography/mani/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah no. 1333, Question 3
+summary: This was not a regular practice of the Prophet, but was only done twice or thrice according to the number of incidents.
+The Prophet's Sahabah, being the earnest of men to follow the Prophet's line of conduct and to benefit their fellow Muslims, are not known to have performed this practice.
+title: Hadith about the Prophet putting a palm leave on the graves
 ---

 ### Question: